-5 Ways To Promote Mental Wellness During COVID-19
+5 Tips for Managing Mental Wellness During COVID-19 and Social Distancing

 As a society, we are currently in the middle of something completely new.
-Schools are closing, businesses are limiting hours, and time can feel like it is standing still as we retreat to our homes for distance and safety.
-Times like this can be a test of both our physical and mental health, and it is more important than ever that we pay attention to each.
+Schools are closing, businesses are limiting hours, and time can feel like it is standing still as we retreat to our homes for social distancing and safety.
+Times like this can be a test of both our physical and mental wellness, and it is more important than ever that we pay attention to each.

 - Keep A Routine